Search | Directories | Reference Tools

 LING 200 Introduction to Linguistics (5) A&H/SSc, RSN

 Language as the fundamental characteristic of the human species; diversity and complexity of human languages; phonological and grammatical analysis; dimensions of language use; and language acquisition and historical language change.
-Not open for credit to students who have completed LING 201 or LING 400.
+Cannot be taken for credit if credit has already been earned for LING 400.
+Course overlaps with: LING 201.

 View course details in MyPlan: LING 200